 Summary:

 Lesson 55 highlights main points and teachings shared throughout Bhagavad Gita Chapter 2-6.
 Also summarizes Vedantic Meditation (Dhyana-Yoga / Nididhyasana).
-And introduces the 2nd section (CH7-12) which is all about Ishvara, maya, creation-dissolution process, grace.
+And introduces the 2nd section (CH7-12) which is mostly about Ishvara, maya, creation-dissolution process, grace.

 Source of summaries: Srimad Bhagavad Gita, Chapter 2-6, 7-12